xzhong66/demo/README.md

 AWS SQS could be one option to implement this mechanism.
 - Cloud deployment and further configuration is needed.
 - For large systems, we could choose more scalable and reliable DB and Cache service like AWS RDS and Redis.
+- Cache expiration time should be carefully considered bases on the overall time for a video translation to complete.
+Data analysis may be needed.
 - A lightweight UI component could be added to make this project a fullstack.